Whom to contact by specific issue

-- Absent from Class for a week or more
+- Absent from class for one week or more

-Bias complaint or filing a report about discrimination act of bigotry, harassment or intimidation based on actual or perceived race, religion, color, ethnicity, national origin, age, sex, sexual orientation, gender identity or expression, genetic information, disability, status as a protected veteran, pregnancy, marital status, or any other category protected by law.
+Community members should report any act of discrimination act of bigotry, harassment or intimidation based on actual or perceived race, religion, color, ethnicity, national origin, age, sex, sexual orientation, gender identity or expression, genetic information, disability, status as a protected veteran, pregnancy, marital status, or any other category protected by law.
+There are a variety of possible next steps and outcomes from any Bias Report.
+Community members can learn more by contacting the Office of Student Affairs at 503-370-6447 or student-affairs-office@willamette.edu.

 - Career opportunities or career counseling

-Career Development, University Center, 503-370-6413, career-development@willamette.edu, Assist students in defining their professional goals, obtain career-related experiences, enhance their strategies for networking and the job/internship search,graduate school preparation, and other meaningful post-graduate opportunities.
+Career Development assists students in defining their professional goals, obtain career-related experiences, enhance their strategies for networking and the job/internship search, graduate school preparation, and other meaningful post-graduate opportunities.
+Career Development can be reached at 503-370-6413 or career-development@willamette.edu.

-Office of Student Engagement & Leadership can assist students in getting engaged with over 100 student clubs and organizations, University Center, 503-370-6463 student-engagement-group@willamette.edu
+Office of Student Engagement & Leadership can assist students in getting engaged with over 100 student clubs and organizations.
+The Office of Student Engagement & Leadership can be reached at 503-370-6463 or student-engagement-group@willamette.edu.

 Many campus offices offer individual support, groups and activities aimed at supporting students of color, LBGTQI+ identified, religious students and students in their overall identity exploration.